bradtraversy/devconnector_2.0/README.md

 If the Json Web Token expires then it should log the user out and end the authentication of their session.

 We can do this using a [axios interceptor](https://github.com/axios/axios#interceptors) together paired with creating an instance of axios.
-The interceptor, well... intercepts any response and checks the response from our api for a `'Token is not valid'` message.
+The interceptor, well... intercepts any response and checks the response from our api for a `401` status in the response.
-ie. the token has now expired and is no longer valid.
+ie. the token has now expired and is no longer valid or not valid token was sent.
-If such a message exists then we log out the user and clear the profile from redux state.
+If such a status exists then we log out the user and clear the profile from redux state.

 **You can see the implementation of the interceptor and axios instance in [utils/api.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/utils/api.js)**